David Zemann explains how data breach protection and metadata management at the right time can safeguard against damaging breaches.

 This can be a policy.
 Everyone in the business should be asked to clean metadata from documents and email attachments sent externally.
 The best point for intervention is before Send in email, or in a File System before a document is uploaded or otherwise shared.
 This way, your business is protected against accidental information and metadata leaks with minimal impact on productivity.

-For more ways to strengthen your data protection strategy in 2018 and beyond – including for NDB compliance – download our free industry guide.
+For more ways to strengthen your data protection strategy – including for NDB compliance – get your free industry guide.